Want to catch a glimpse of the stars? You can rub shoulders with the rich and famous at these Los Angeles restaurants.

 176 North Canon Drive, Beverly Hills

 This oh-so exclusive West Hollywood hotel and restaurant is a no-brainer when it comes to celebrity spotting, since the suites and bungalows here have long been a favourite place for stars to hide away.
-Like the architecture, the food is European influenced, including favourites like Caesar salad, steak tartare, pastas and a killer kale salad.
+Like the architecture, the food is European influenced, including favourites like steak tartare.
 While you may be dining beside anyone from Lady Gaga to Lana Del Rey, don’t expect to snap a picture to prove it, as there’s a strict no-photography policy.

 8221 Sunset Boulevard

 Curtis Stone has come a long way since his Surfing the Menu days.
 His brand-new Hollywood restaurant and specialty butcher shop Gwen is a joint venture with his brother Luke; it specialises in meat cooked asador-style over the fire pit.
 Already spotted in booths of the beautiful art-deco dining room are Dave Grohl, Michael Klim and Ross Mathews.
-Stone’s wife Lindsay Price is a sure bet and, of course, the celebrity chef himself Stone manning the pass.
+Stone’s wife Lindsay Price is a sure bet and, of course, you'll see Stone manning the pass.

 6600 Sunset Boulevard, Los Angeles